IMPACT Grant Program

 The PA Foundation IMPACT Grant Program provides funding to encourage and support PA and PA student involvement in programs that improve health, consistent with the mission, values and vision of the PA Foundation.
 Through the program, the PA Foundation seeks to support patient-centered, community-based health projects within the United States and its territories that demonstrate an impact on patient health outcomes.

-2024 Application Cycle*
+2025 Application Cycle

-View the 2023 qualifications and requirements document.
+View the 2025 qualifications and requirements document.

 Eligibility Criteria

-All grant applications must be submitted by one or more PAs or PA students who are members in good standing of AAPA.
-Applications must be made in conjunction with a nonprofit sponsoring organization, such as a nonprofit hospital or nonprofit community organization, an accredited PA Program, or an AAPA Constituent Organization.
-Depending upon the specific project and the potential liability it may involve, the PA Foundation reserves the right to condition approval of an application on affiliation with a sponsoring organization.
+• Depending upon the specific project and the potential liability it may involve, the PA Foundation reserves the right to condition approval of an application on affiliation with a sponsoring organization.

-Through this program, the PA Foundation seeks to support projects conducted within the United States and its territories.
+• Through this program, the PA Foundation seeks to support projects conducted within the United States and its territories.

-In the evaluation process, preference will be given to those applicants who have not already been awarded a grant from the PA Foundation within the preceding 12 months (including both IMPACT Grants and Global Outreach Grants).
+• In the evaluation process, preference will be given to those applicants who have not already been awarded a grant from the PA Foundation within the preceding 12 months (including both IMPACT Grants and Global Outreach Grants).

-The PA Foundation will award a maximum of one grant per institution per funding cycle.
+• The PA Foundation will award a maximum of one grant per institution per funding cycle.

 Application Requirements